Ways to Make Money From Home

 For others, losing full-time employment has made the current situation more acutely worrying, and causing more focus on what can be done in the near term to shore up savings, generate an income, and find different ways to make their money work for them.

-For anyone, but especially those who are seeking to take a more careful look at their finances, SoFi Money® could be worth checking out.
+For anyone, but especially those who are seeking to take a more careful look at their finances, SoFi Checking and Savings® could be worth checking out.

-SoFi Money offers a variety of features to help anyone navigate these trying times.
-From cash-back rewards for all purchases, to ATM fee reimbursement, to the handy Vaults feature that gives you more control of tracking your budgeting and saving, SoFi Money is a cash management account that helps you save, spend and earn—all in one place.
+SoFi Checking and Savings offers a variety of features to help anyone navigate these trying times.
+From cash-back rewards for all purchases, to fee reimbursement at 55,000+ ATMs worldwide, to the handy Vaults feature that gives you more control of tracking your budgeting and saving, SoFi Checking and Savings is a checking and savings account that helps you save, spend and earn—all in one place.